Optimizing Prompts for Text-to-Image Generation: Methods

 Initialized with a pretrained generative language model, the policy model is first finetuned on a set of prompt pairs before reinforcement learning.
 A parallel prompt corpus $\train = \{ (\vx, \vy) \}$ contains prompt pairs of original user inputs $\vx$ and manually engineered examples $\vy$.
 The training objective is to maximize the log-likelihood with teacher forcing:

 where the finetuned weights are used to initialize the policy network in reinforcement learning.

-\paragraph{Collect Human Demonstrations} We collect human-engineered prompts from Lexica\footnote{\url{https://lexica.art}}.
+\paragraph{Collect human demonstrations} We collect human-engineered prompts from Lexica\footnote{\url{https://lexica.art}}.
 Most prompts are composed of two parts, i.e., main content that describes the user's intention, and some modifiers that customize the art style, such as artist names, and popular elements.
 We use the crawled human-engineered prompts as targets.
-In order to have parallel data, we use three methods to construct their source inputs.
+In order to obtain parallel data, we use three methods to construct their source inputs.
 First, we extract the main contents by trimming the modifiers and regard them as original user inputs.
 Second, we randomly remove or shuffle some modifiers and use the remaining texts as source inputs.
-Third, we use OpenAI GPT to rephrase the main contents and the human-engineered prompts, respectively.
+Third, we use the OpenAI API \texttt{text-davinci-002} to rephrase the main contents and the human-engineered prompts, respectively.
 We find that the template ``\texttt{[Input] Rephrase:}'' works well in practice and translates input to a more user-friendly version.
+As shown in Table~\ref{tbl:source_prompt}, given a target prompt ``\texttt{dieselpunk blue wolf with fuzzy tail, concept art, dramatic, fantasy, pixiv}'', there are four source prompts collected.

-\subsection{Reward Definition}
+\subsection{Reward definition}

 We measure the quality of optimized prompts from two aspects, namely relevance and aesthetics.
 The goal motivates us to define the reward function $\mathcal{R}(\cdot)$ from the above two perspectives.